a

 The United Kingdom General Data Protection Regulation (UK-GDPR) is the UK’s data privacy law that governs the processing of personal data from individuals inside the UK.

-The UK-GDPR was drafted as a result of the UK leaving the EU, which resulted in the EU’s GDPR not applying domestically to the UK any longer.
+The UK-GDPR was drafted due to the UK leaving the EU, which resulted in the EU’s GDPR not applying domestically to the UK any longer.

 There are very few substantial differences between the UK-GDPR and its EU equivalent.

-Essentially, the UK has lifted the entire structure of the EU GDPR and put it in place into UK law.
-However, the UK-GDPR changes key areas of the law concerning national security, intelligence services and immigration.
+Essentially, the UK has lifted the entire structure of the EU GDPR and put it into UK law.
+However, the UK-GDPR changes key areas of the law concerning national security, intelligence services, and immigration.

-As with EU GDPR, any company or organisation that processes personal data from individuals inside the UK is required to comply with the UK-GDPR – even if the organisation isn’t itself located within the UK.
+As with EU GDPR, any company or organization that processes personal data from individuals inside the UK must comply with the UK-GDPR – even if the organization isn’t itself located within the UK.

 CCPA (California)

-Personal Data Protection is not well developed in the USA.
-The most stringent relevant law is the California Consumer Privacy Act (CCPA, January 2020), which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
-The law created an array of consumer privacy rights and business obligations with regard to the collection and sale of personal information.
+Personal Data Protection needs to be better developed in the USA.
+The most stringent relevant law is the California Consumer Privacy Act (CCPA, January 2020), a state statute intended to enhance privacy rights and consumer protection for residents of California.
+The law created an array of consumer privacy rights and business obligations about collecting and selling personal information.

-The intentions of the Act are to provide California residents with the right to:
+The Act intends to provide California residents with the right to:

 1. Know what personal data is being collected about them.